W. Brian Arthur

-William Brian Arthur (born 31 July 1945) is an economist credited with developing the modern approach to increasing returns.
+William Brian Arthur (born 31 July 1945) is a Belfast-born economist credited with developing the modern approach to increasing returns.
 He has lived and worked in Northern California for many years.
 He is an authority on economics in relation to complexity theory, technology and financial markets.
 He has been on the external faculty at the Santa Fe Institute, and a Visiting Researcher at the Intelligent Systems Lab at PARC.
 He is credited with the invention of the El Farol Bar problem.

 Biography

 W. Brian Arthur was born in 1945 in Belfast, Northern Ireland.
-He received his BSc in Electrical Engineering at Queen's University Belfast (1966), an M. A. in Operational Research (1967), at Lancaster University, Lancaster, England, and an M. A. in Mathematics at the University of Michigan (1969).
+He received his BSc in electrical engineering at Queen's University Belfast (1966), an M. A. in Operational Research (1967) at Lancaster University, Lancaster, England, and an M. A. in Mathematics at the University of Michigan (1969).
 Arthur received his PhD in Operations Research (1973) and an M. A. in Economics (1973) from the University of California, Berkeley.

-At age 37, Dr. Arthur was the youngest endowed chair holder at Stanford University.
+At age 37, Arthur was the youngest endowed chair holder at Stanford University.

 Arthur is the former Morrison Professor of Economics and Population Studies; Professor of Human Biology, Stanford University, 1983–1996.
 He is the co-founder of the Morrison Institute for Population and Resource Studies at Stanford.

 Arthur is one of the distinguished External Research Faculty members at the Santa Fe Institute, Santa Fe, New Mexico, USA.
 Arthur's long association with the Institute started in 1987 with the introduction and support of Stanford economist and winner of the Nobel Prize in Economics, Kenneth Arrow, and Philip Warren Anderson, winner of the Nobel Prize in Physics.
 Arthur was named as the first director of the interdisciplinary Economics Program at the Institute beginning in 1988.
 He was named the Citibank Professor at the institute in 1994, with the endowment of Citibank and then-Citibank CEO John S. Reed.

 He served several terms on the Science Board 1988–2006, and Board of Trustees, 1994–2004, during his association with the institute.

 Arthur was awarded a Guggenheim Fellowship in 1987.
 Arthur was also awarded the Schumpeter Prize in economics in 1990, and the (inaugural) Lagrange Prize for complexity science in 2008.

 Arthur was awarded an honorary Doctor of Economic Sciences degree from the National University of Ireland (2000), and an Honorary Doctor of Science Degree (Honoris Causa) from Lancaster University on 9 December 2009.

 Arthur and several other Santa Fe Institute researchers are profiled extensively in the book Complexity by M. Mitchell Waldrop.

 He is a Fellow of the Econometric Society.